Graduation Requirements for Undergraduates

 Students are assigned a faculty advisor who will serve as the students' primary resource for academic and career guidance planning while at the University.
 Although academic advisors are available to assist students in fulfilling major and graduation requirements, the ultimate responsibility for these matters rests with the student.

-Students are also encouraged to avail themselves of additional services provided by the Counseling and Career Center and the Student Academic Success Center..
+Students are also encouraged to avail themselves of additional services provided by the Counseling and Career Center and the Student Academic Success Center.

 Student Records and Transcripts

-Academic Records- Complete records and related documents are maintained in Registrar's office, Decary Hall.
+Academic Records- Complete records and related documents are maintained in Registrar's office, Decary Hall for 5 years after separation from the University.
 Under the terms of the Buckley/Pell Amendment to the Family Educational and Privacy Act (FERPA), students have the right to review and inspect all official records, files, and data, including all material that is incorporated into each student's cumulative record folder.
 However, the Department of Health and Human Services has said that clarifying amendments provide that letters of recommendation submitted on the basis of a pledge of confidentiality prior to January 1, 1975 need not be shown to students, and that a student may be allowed but not required to waive his/her right of access to letters of recommendation received after that date.
 Under the terms of the Buckley/Pell Amendment, post-secondary institutions must provide students not only access to official records directly related to them, but also an opportunity for a hearing to challenge such records on the grounds that they are inaccurate, misleading, or otherwise inappropriate.
 It is the right of students to file a complaint with the Department of Health and Human Services concerning an alleged failure by an educational agency or institution to comply with section 438 of the Act that guarantees such rights.
 University students wishing to review their records may do so by providing a written request to Registration Services at least 48 hours in advance of the desired appointment.

 Student Conduct Records - Student conduct records and related files are maintained by the Office of the Dean of Students in the Student Affairs offices on each campus.
 Student conduct records/files are maintained under the Family Educational Rights and Privacy Act (FERPA).